 Concrete cover slabs must be a minimum of 150mm thick reinforced with either 6mm diameter reinforcing bars placed top and bottom at 150mm centres both ways or with a mesh Type 311 placed top and bottom.

-For slabs at ground level and or slabs incorporated in saddle anchoring devices, use a minimum 200mm thick slab.
+For slabs at ground evel and or slabs incorporated in saddle anchoring devices, use a minimum 200mm thick slab.

 Where slabs have to span pits or openings and carry excessive loads, reference must be made to a Professional Engineer for a suitable design.